dalealleshouse/zero-to-devops/README.md

 kubectl replace -f .\kube\html-frontend.dply.yml
 ```

-Working with configuration files stored in source control is the recommended
+Configuration files stored in source control is the recommended way to work
-way to work with K8S.
+with K8S.

 ## Scaling